DnD 5e - Druid Spell List Breakdown

 - EEPC / XGtE: Technically situational, but at high levels flight becomes a defining tactical option.
 If you can fly and your enemy can't, you often win the fight be default.

 - PHB: This spell is awful.
-If it worked like Shadow Blade it would at least be usable, but as it's written it's immediately worse then Produce Flame.
+If it worked like Shadow Blade it would at least be usable, but as it's written it's immediately worse then Produce Flame or any other attack cantrip.
 3d6 damage (avg.
 10.5) barely exceeds 2d8 (avg.
-9), and Produce Flame will scale without costing higher-level spell slots.
+9), and cantrips will scale without costing higher-level spell slots.